jloveric/language-interpolation/README.md

 ![image](images/language-interpolation-drawing.png)

+I'm interested in creating larger language models from an ensemble of smaller models.
+This would give better flexibility in adding or removing specific sources.

 # Dataset

 Data from project Gutenberg are used, either single or multiple books.
 Training is done on the character level.
 A pytorch lightning data module for project Gutenberg has been implemented for data loading.